Sunday, November 3, 2024

 "I'm into survival"

-So Halloween season has just ended, and for the first time, I managed to pull off the watch at least one horror (or horror adjacent- depends on your definition) film for each day of the month- I got to 37 in the end and also was watching a TV show with horror vibes too.
+So Halloween season has just ended, and for the first time, I managed to pull off the watch at least one horror (or horror adjacent- depends on your definition) film for each day of the month- I got to 37 in the end and also was watching a TV show with horror vibes too (Agatha Along- and just for next Marvel ranking as it will be up there as I LOVED it).
 I figured to help others who might try this, I'd give a brief rundown of what I watched and whether it is any good, and then a brief list of some faves in the horror genre for me- the best franchise, the horror film I'd most recommend to everyone (including non horror people), the horror film I'd most recommend to horror people, and the best final girl.
 Also a few random "I'd die on this hill" horror opinions I hold.

 Before we start, to flag my favourite pocket of horror is horror with meta/comedy vibes, and I do not do torture porn for a collection of reasons nor do I do home invasion as it wigs me out too much- so get ready for zero opinions on the Saw franchise or Funny Games or similar, and lots of more funny, self aware things.